517: No Such Thing As Julius Caesar's Dad Jokes

 And basically, as it says, it's like the official report had the date line and the location on it, and Waterloo was the location.

+Yeah.
 Which was close.
-It was super close.

-Ross was right next door to Corona.
+As was Roswell's Wilson.
+Ross Wilson was right next door to Corona.

 Corona.
-That's where, yeah,
+That's where, yeah.

 I know, right?
 Get out of here.